syncfusion-content/maui-docs/MAUI/ImageEditor/crop.md

 ## Ratio Crop

 The ratio crop enables you to crop the image with a specific aspect ratio.
 You can specify the desired ratio using the width and height values.
-The default ratio is 4:3 when using the `ImageCropType.Ratio`, but you can change it by using the Crop method with the ratio parameter.
+The default ratio is 4:3 when using the [ImageCropType.Ratio](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.ImageCropType.html#Syncfusion_Maui_ImageEditor_ImageCropType_Ratio), but you can change it by using the Crop method with the ratio parameter.

 {% highlight C# %}